cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 |based on the logfile, the second commit has a unique, useful message | 10 |
 | TOTAL | 100 |

-# Next class: Worksheet J0

-Now that you have git installed on your laptop, **remember to create the repo for the worksheet for Monday's upcoming lecture, and submit it**!